 7. What is the origin of the word “glowing”?

-“Glowing” comes from the Old English glowan, meaning to shine or burn without flame.
-Over time, it evolved to include metaphorical meanings, like praise or vitality.
+“Glowing” comes from Old English glowian (and related forms), meaning to shine or burn, often without flame.
+Over time, it developed figurative meanings tied to praise and visible vitality.